• Skip to primary navigation

 Sugar

 We use white sugar.
-All sugars are more or less the same nutritionally, so we like to go for the best taste and texture, which for our muffins is old-fashioned white sugar.
+All sugars are more or less the same nutritionally, so we like to go for the best taste and texture, which for our muffins is white sugar.

 We added some brown sugar for the top, but that's optional.

 Note for strict vegans: some of you might think white sugar is not vegan, but if you get white sugar made from sugar beet (not sugar cane), it is.
 Brown cane sugar, on the other hand, rarely is vegan.
-Only if it says certified organic or vegan on the package.
+Only if it says “certified organic” or vegan on the package.

-Any milk works.
+Any non-dairy milk works.
 We use unsweetened soy milk.
 Almond milk, oat milk, vegan buttermilk, cashew milk, and other types of dairy-free milk all work wonderfully.

 You can even substitute water for milk to make your muffins even lighter.